Discover How We Can Improve the Lives of Juveniles

 Parent/guardian involvement is one aspect of treatment that’s critical to success, no matter how it’s defined.
 To see how you can help your child during treatment, please visit our Parents/Guardians page.

-Because circumstances are unique for each youth, length of treatment varies from case to case.
+Because circumstances are unique for each youth, the length of treatment varies from case to case.

 While Bridgeway offers a number of services, each treatment plan is customized.
 This approach allows Bridgeway to provide more effective treatment that meets the individual needs of the youth.

-There are two levels of probation, and the youth’s probation level has an effect upon the treatment process.
+There are three levels of probation, and the youth’s probation level has an effect upon the treatment process.
 For a detailed description of the probation levels, please visit our Legal Status page.